 - o In the HIP header, the Checksum field is set to zero. - o In the HIP header, the Header Length field value is calculated to the beginning of the HIP\MAC parameter.

-Parameter order is described in [RFC7401].
+The parameter order is described in Section 5.2.1 of [RFC7401].

 The CMAC calculation and verification process is as follows:

 Packet sender: